 \section{Abstract}

-Over the past years, decentralized finance (DeFi) has been the target of numerous profit-driven crimes.
-However, until now, the full prevalence and cumulative impact of these crimes have not been assessed.
-This study provides a first comprehensive assessment of profit-driven crimes targeting the DeFi sector.
-To achieve this, we collected data on \NallDb/ crime events from 2017 to 2022.
-Of these, \NNonCeFi/ were related to the DeFi industry and \NCeFi/ to the centralized finance (CeFi) industry.
-Focusing on the former, a taxonomy was developed to clarify the similarities and differences among these crimes.
+Decentralized finance (DeFi) has been the target of numerous profit-driven crimes, but the prevalence and cumulative impact of these crimes have not yet been assessed.
+This study provides a comprehensive assessment of profit-driven crimes targeting the DeFi sector.
+We collected data on 1141 crime events from 2017 to 2022.
+Of these, 1,036 were related to DeFi (the main focus of this study) and 105 to centralized finance (CeFi). {The findings show that the entire cryptoasset industry has suffered a minimum loss of US\$30B, with two thirds related to CeFi and one third to DeFi.} Focusing on DeFi, a taxonomy was developed to clarify the similarities and differences among these crimes.
 All events were mapped onto the DeFi stack to assess the impacted technical layers, and the financial damages were quantified to gauge their scale.
-The findings show that the entire cryptoasset industry has suffered a minimum loss of US\$30B, with two thirds related to centralized finance (CeFi) and one third to DeFi.
-The CeFi sector faced greater financial damages, while the DeFi sector experienced more crime events.
-Focusing solely on the latter, the results highlight that during an attack, a DeFi actor (an entity developing a DeFi technology) can serve as a direct target (due to technical vulnerabilities or exploitation of human risks), as a perpetrator (through malicious uses of contracts or market manipulations), or as an intermediary (by being imitated through, for example, phishing scams).
-The findings show that DeFi actors are the first victims of crimes targeting the DeFi industry: 52\% of crime events targeted them, primarily due to technical vulnerabilities at the protocol layer, and these events accounted for 83\% of all recorded financial damages.
-On the other hand, in 40\% of crime events, DeFi actors were themselves malicious perpetrators, predominantly misusing contracts at the cryptoasset layer (e.g., rug pull scams).
+The results highlight that during an attack, a DeFi actor (an entity developing a DeFi technology) can serve as a direct target (due to technical vulnerabilities or exploitation of human risks), as a perpetrator (through malicious uses of contracts or market manipulations), or as an intermediary (by being imitated through, for example, phishing scams).
+The findings also show that DeFi actors are the first victims of crimes targeting the DeFi industry: \PActorTarget/\% of events targeted them, primarily due to technical vulnerabilities at the protocol layer, and these events accounted for 83\% of all financial damages.
+Alternatively, in \PActorPerpetrator/\% of events, DeFi actors were themselves malicious perpetrators, predominantly misusing contracts at the cryptoasset layer (e.g., rug pull scams).
 However, these events accounted for only 17\% of all financial damages.
-The study's findings offer a preliminary assessment of the size and scope of crime events within the DeFi sector and highlight the vulnerable position of DeFi actors in the ecosystem.
+The study offers a preliminary assessment of the size and scope of crime events within the DeFi sector and highlights the vulnerable position of DeFi actors in the ecosystem.